tbs1-bo/ioemu/README.md

 ![screenshot](ioemu-screenshot.png)

-The ioemu-project provides a simple emulator for input output operations with simple elextronic components like LEDs and push buttons.
+The ioemu-project provides a simple emulator for input output operations with simple electronic components like LEDs and push buttons.

 ## Installation

 Use pip for a simple installation

-- Linux, MacOS: python3 -m pip install ioemu
+- Linux, MacOS: `python3 -m pip install ioemu`
-- Windows: python -m pip install ioemu
+- Windows: `python -m pip install ioemu`

 ## Examples